CoderFemi/PythonCourse/README.md

 Custom modules are defined by importing user-defined files in the same manner.

 ## Data Structures
 * Lists: These are the equivalent of JS arrays.
 An item's index is also called an `offset`.
 A positive index accesses items from the beginning of the list.
 A negative index accesses items from the end of the list.
 A lot of methods are available for manipulating list items.
+Slicing is done by simply indexing with a start and end index separated by a colon.
+A third index argument specifies the increment value for slicing.
 * Tuples: These are similar to lists, but are immutable.
 They are more efficient for time and space complexity.
+Tuples are sliced the same way as lists.

 ## OOP
 OOP provides a lot of improvement over Procedural Programming.
 Real-life objects are modelled using Classes.
 In python, classes are named with `PascalCase`, properties are called `attributes`, and methods are the same name, `methods`.
 To create a new instance of a class, the class is simply called i.e. `new_car = Car()`.
 The equivalent of the JS `this` keyword in Python is `self`.
 The class constructor is defined with a name of `__init__()` taking 'self' as the first argument, followed by other required attributes.
 Class methods also have to be defined with a 'self' argument, to always refer to the instance that is calling the method.
 The values of an instance's attributes are called it's `state`.
+Class inheritance in Python is done by passing the parent class (super class) as an argument to the child class and in the constructor function, calling `super().__init__()`.
+Calling the super function is recommended but not strictly required.